Adi6583/workik-assignment/README.md

 Create HTML CSS JS files etc
 Here I have used API from https://www.exchangerate-api.com/ to create cross plat-form Currency Conversion app

+double click >   freeco-win32-x64
+search for freeco icon
+double click the icon
+app is installed

+Enter the amount in USD from convert click on drop-down by default it is INR
+After entering amount, cliack convert
+It wILL CONVERT THE AMOUNT